tja4472/ng-angularfire-testbed-single-app/README.md

 - test-firestore-rules:emulator
   - Starts emulator and runs security rules tests.

-or

-- Run script emulators:start
-- Run script test-firestore-rules-b

-## Run app using emulator

-## Run e2e tests with emulator

-## Run unit tests with emulator?

-- need to only run tests when emulator is running.
+* need to only run tests when emulator is running.

 ## blah